9 Soccer Nutrition Strategies to Enhance Soccer Performance

 Soccer Nutrition Strategy 4:

 Learn in advance what foods/fluids will be available at a tournament.
 (Check website for sponsors.)
-You’ll likely be better off bringing plenty of your own tried-and-true foods that you know will settle well and be readily available—and bring enough to share with your running buddies?
+You’ll likely be better off bringing plenty of your own tried-and-true foods that you know will settle well and be readily available—and get enough to share with your running buddies?

 Soccer Nutrition Strategy 5: